fahadyousafxi/usmanfluttertask/README.md

 ## usmanfluttertask

 testing project
-A new testing project of Flutter.
+A new test project of Flutter.

 This project is for a Flutter client.